Canon 7D vs Leica X-U Typ 113

 Studio photographers will appreciate that the Canon 7D (unlike the X-U Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-U Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the 7D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II.
+Both the 7D and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+The 7D was replaced by the Canon 7D Mark II, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Canon 7D and the Leica X-U Typ 113?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.